syncfusion-content/asp.net-core-docs/aspnet-core/ReportViewer/Getting-Started.md

 </tr>
 <tr>
 <td>Syncfusion.OfficeChart.NETStandard</td>
-<td>It is a base library of the **Syncfusion.XlsIO.NETStandard** package.</td>
+<td>It is a base library of the <b>Syncfusion.XlsIO.NETStandard package</b>.</td>
 </tr>
 <tr>
 <td>Newtonsoft.Json</td>
 <td>Serialize and deserialize the data for report viewer.
-It is a mandatory package for the report, and the package version should be higher of 10.0.1 for NET Core 2.0 and others should be higher of 9.0.1.</td>
+It is a mandatory package for the report viewer, and the package version should be higher of 10.0.1 for NET Core 2.0 and others should be higher of 9.0.1.</td>
 </tr>
 <tr>
 <td>System.Data.SqlClient</td>